Grounding Gaps in Language Model Generations: Ethics Statement

 \section{Ethics Statement}

-Measurable grounding acts introduce new directions toward building improved simulations of human behaviour.
-If simulated support-providers accurately use discourse acts to ground, they can be useful for training or in low-resource settings.
-However, we strongly caution against using grounding acts to help replace a human support-provider---especially in high-risk scenarios such as therapy and education, examined in our work.
+Measurable grounding acts introduce new directions toward improved simulations of human conversational behavior, which can be useful for training~\cite{shaikh2023rehearsal, wang2023chatgpt}.
+However, we strongly caution against using grounding acts to help replace a human support-provider---especially in high-risk scenarios such as therapy and education.

 Furthermore, enabling LLMs to ask numerous clarification and followup questions can be privacy-intrusive, leading support-seekers to disclose privacy-sensitive information.
 Using grounding acts while collecting relevant information only is an open challenge and an avenue for future work.